 When the paddles are squeezed in Iambic mode, an alternating sequence of dits and dahs is produced, starting with the first lever pressed.
 The iambic mode is normally the "B" mode, which adds a trailing element if the paddle is released "early".
 Most people prefer this mode.
 Mode "A" can be selected if you're used to it.
 For more info on iambic keying, see Using an Iambic Paddle by Chuck Adams, K7QO and What's all this iambic keyer mode A and B stuff, anyhow?
 Note that there is a little indicator that will flash when the Iambic B mode has filled out a sequence for you.

 Ham Radio Solutions has designed and produced a nice little adapter that connects to a computer with an included mini USB cable, and has a 3.5mm TRS jack for the paddle / straight key connection.
-For $25 (as of July 2023) this is the most convenient way to connect your key or paddle to the keyer.
+For $30 (as of July 2024) this is the most convenient way to connect your key or paddle to the keyer.
+There are also alternatives available on eBay and the Keyer now supports these as well.
 You can also use this to connect to their VBand internet CW service.
 It also works with several iOS Morse apps such as Morse-It.
 The adapter just acts as a keyboard and sends key signals for the left and right control keys.
 NOTE: The Keyer app must be in the foreground in order for the control-key signals to be sent to the keyer.

 Use a DB-9 connector, usually a female (the serial port on the PC will be male).
 Or use a USB to Serial converter, but be careful.
 Some of these converters, especially old cheap ones, and specifically Prolific-chip based ones, will not work on Windows 10 or 11.
 Find one with the FTDI chipset that says compatible with Windows 11.
 The image to the right shows the pins looking into the male, so as you would see them if soldering to the back of the female.
 The pins are: